Micron signals recovery in 2020, says received supply licenses for Huawei

 Revenue also fell to $5.14 billion from $7.91 billion, but beat estimates of $5.01 billion, according to IBES data from Refinitiv.

-Reporting by Neha Malara and Nivedita Balu in Bengaluru; Editing by Shinjini Ganguli
+Reporting by Neha Malara and Nivedita Balu in Bengaluru and Stephen Nellis in San Francisco; Editing by Shinjini Ganguli and Richard Chang